ohmyzsh/ohmyzsh/plugins/zsh-navigation-tools/README.md

 http://imageshack.com/a/img633/7967/ps6rKR.png

-A tool generating a selectable curses-based list of elements that has access to current Zsh session, i.e. has broad capabilities to work together with it.
+Set of tools like n-history – multi-word history searcher, n-cd – directory bookmark manager, n-kill – htop like kill utility, and more.
+Based on n-list, a tool generating selectable curses-based list of elements that has access to current Zsh session, i.e. has broad capabilities to work together with it.
-That's n-list.
-The files n-cd, n-env, n-kill, etc. are applications of the tool.
 Feature highlights include incremental multi-word searching, ANSI coloring, unique mode, horizontal scroll, non-selectable elements, grepping and various integrations with Zsh.

 ## History Widget

-To have n-history as the incremental searcher bound to Ctrl-R copy znt-* files into the */site-functions dir (unless you use Oh My Zsh) and
+To have n-history as multi-word incremental searcher bound to Ctrl-R copy znt-* files into the */site-functions dir (unless you use Oh My Zsh) and
 add: